ZeldOcarina/nu-dentistry/dental-insurance.md

       you want to spend time trying to find another amazing dentist you trust, you should make sure that your dentist supports and accepts your plan.
   - heading: WHAT DO I DO IF I DON’T HAVE DENTAL INSURANCE?
-    content: If you don’t have dental insurance, we also have alternative financing options that can help ease the stress of paying for your dental treatments.
+    content: If you don’t have dental insurance, we also have <a href='/dental-financing/' target='_blank' class='paragraph-link'>alternative financing options</a> that
+      can help ease the stress of paying for your dental treatments.
 Some of your choices include CareCredit financing, in-house financing programs, and our discount dental plans on certain services.
-If you have any questions about these options, don’t hesitate to contact us at (832) 916-4144, and we’ll happily help you find the option(s) that work best for you.
+If you have any questions about these options, don’t hesitate to contact us at <a href='tel:+8329164144' title='Click to Call Us'>(832) 916-4144</a>, and we’ll happily help you find the option that work best for you.
   - heading: WHAT IF MY EMPLOYER DOES NOT OFFER DENTAL INSURANCE?
     content: If your employer doesn’t offer dental insurance, you don’t have to resign yourself to uncovered dental procedures.
 You can purchase your own plan through